-In May 2014, we completed a private offering of \$200.0 million in aggregate principal amount of senior unsecured notes due 2022 ("Initial Notes") in reliance on Rule 144A and Regulation S under the Securities Act of 1933, as amended.
-We received net proceeds of approximately \$193.3 million.
-The senior notes carry a coupon of 6.875% per annum and were issued at a price equal to 99.239% of their principal amount.
-The senior notes are unsecured senior obligations which are guaranteed on an unsecured senior basis by certain of our current and future subsidiaries.
-The senior notes contain certain restrictions on issuing future secured debt and other transactions but do not contain financials covenants.
-The principal balance is due May 2022, with interest only payments due semi-annually in November and May.
+The Initial Exchange Notes and the Additional Exchange Notes bear the same CUSIP number, are fungible with each other, and are treated as a single series of notes under the indenture.
+We refer to the Initial Exchange Notes and the Additional Exchange Notes, collectively, as the "Senior Notes."
+The Senior Notes carry a coupon of 6.875% per annum.
+The Senior Notes are unsecured senior obligations which are guaranteed on an unsecured senior basis by certain of our current and future subsidiaries.
+The Senior Notes contain certain restrictive covenants on issuing future secured debt and other transactions.
+The aggregate principal balance of the Senior Notes is due May 2022, with interest only payments due semi-annually in May and November of each year.